 The Tinning Process

 The soldering iron gets very hot and can cause severe burns.
-Always place soldering iron on a heat-resistant surface while it heats up and cools off.
-While soldering, be sure to work above a heat-resistant surface and away from anything flammable.
+Always place the soldering iron on a heat-resistant surface while it heats up and cools off.
+While soldering, always works above a heat-resistant surface and away from anything flammable.
 Be careful not to overheat the wire and melt the wire insulation.

 It's a good idea to practice soldering using scraps of the same wire you will solder for your project.

 How to Tin Stranded Wire